On the behavior of the DFA and DCCA in trend-stationary processes: Stationarity results and the theoretical counterpart of

-As mentioned in the introduction, the DCCA (and the DFA as well) are usually defined in terms of a sample from the underlying process, as in \eqref{eq:rho_dcca}.
-It can be viewed as an estimator of some quantity, but the literature is vague about what is the DCCA's theoretical counterpart.
-To answer this question, observe that as a consequence of Corollary \ref{lem:sta} and \eqref{eq:Fs},
+As mentioned in the introduction, {the DCCA and the DFA} are usually defined in terms of a sample from {a given} underlying process, as in \eqref{eq:Fs} and \eqref{eq:rho_dcca}. {Thus, they} can be viewed as an estimator of some quantity. {It is interesting to notice, however, that the literature does not mention the DCCA's theoretical counterpart}.
+To fill in this gap, observe that as a consequence of Corollary \ref{lem:sta} and \eqref{eq:Fs},

 and

 Hence, the theoretical counterpart of $\rho_{DCCA}(m)$ is given by